-- Initiation: project team formation, project chartering and kick-off.
+- Initiation: project team formation, project chartering, and kick-off

-- Planning: finalizing the project scope, defining the detailed work breakdown, assessing risk, identifying resource requirements, finalizing the schedule and preparing for the actual work.
+- Planning: finalizing the project scope, defining the detailed work breakdown, assessing risk, identifying resource requirements, finalizing the schedule, and preparing for the actual work

-- Execution: performing the actual work required by the project definition and scope.
+- Execution: performing the actual work required by the project definition and scope

-- Monitor and Control: the actual management, reporting, and control of the resources and budgets during the execution phase.
+- Monitor and control: the actual management, reporting, and control of the resources and budgets during the execution phase

-- Project Close: delivery of the project, assessment of lessons learned, adjournment of the project team.
+- Project close: delivery of the project, assessment of lessons learned, adjournment of the project team

+A project manager will lead their team through these five phases in succession—regardless of project size—until the project is complete.
 For agile or iterative development-type projects, planning and execution take place in short spurts or sprints, with the stages repeating until the project is completed to the customer's satisfaction.